JozefJacobJurcik/obsidian-Uni/BA/Timeline.md

 **Pros**
 Probaby very easily implemetable with a library **Cons**
-Has to be convex, depending on implementation but probably hard to work with
+Has to be convex, depending on implementation but probably nightmare to work with

 ###### Inequalities / Linear programming
 Polyhedron $P$ in $\mathbb{R}^n: \quad P = \{x | Ax \leq b\}$ where $A$ is a $\mathbb{R}^{m \times n }$ matrix and $b$ a $\mathbb{R}^{m \times 1 }$ vector